 Overall, more than half of participating police forces saw a fall in domestic violence charges.
-Emma Pearmaine
+John Pratley

 , Head of Family Services at Simpson Millar

 has actively campaigned on the issue of domestic violence since 2012.
-She is concerned that the fall in charges might be a symptom of a cash-strapped support system.
+He is concerned that the fall in charges might be a symptom of a cash-strapped support system.